 - Recognise themselves in their profile

 3. Designing a market-based salary structure

 The third module covers the technical requirements a salary structure must meet.
-Furthermore, you will learn how to design a market-based salary structure using the available information.
-We also look at how you currently reward your employees and analyse what adjustments your salary structure needs in order to be effective.
-Moreover, we’ll introduce the procedures and regulations that are indispensable for a correct implementation.
+Furthermore, you will learn how to design a market-compliant salary structure using the available information.
+We also look at how you currently reward your employees and analyse what adjustments your salary structure needs to be effective.
+Moreover, we introduce the procedures and regulations that are essential for correct implementation.